Cappings

 Become a Member of PCBA!

 It has been an amazing year and we have so much more to come!
-Over the year we have gathered over 800 members of our Facebook Group and over 650 Newsletter Subscribers!
-We are elated and honored to have had such a successful reach.
-Now, please be reminded that we are a Non-Profit 501c3.
-Membership makes a massive impact to our ability to continue full steam ahead and offer classes and programs that you all value, in fact it's the only way.
 We are asking all of you that are participating on our social platforms and subscribing to please sign up for membership in 2025 and help us continue to grow our resources and programs.

-If you are unsure of your status you can email president@pcbeekeepers.org
+For those who are already members, the automatic renewal is working!
+Your membership will be renewed on your anniversary date.
+If you are unsure of your status you can email president@pcbeekeepers.org.
+Thank you!

 Become a Member